 We decided to go with Amistad because of its historic theme.
-Amistad, of course, told the story of the slaves who rebelled aboard the ship of the same name, went to trial and won their case with the help of John Quincy Adams.
+Amistad, of course, told the story of the slaves who rebelled aboard the ship of the same name.
+They went to trial and won their case with the help of John Quincy Adams.

-The 1997 Steven Spielberg film used both the Massachusetts and Rhode Island statehouses, along with Mystic Seaport and several Newport, R.I., mansions.
+Steven Spielberg used several historic movie setes for the 1997 film, including both the Massachusetts and Rhode Island statehouses, Mystic Seaport and several Newport, R.I., mansions.

 Surprisingly, Amistad was the first film to use the seaport since the television movie A Man Without a Country 25 years earlier.

 Acadia National Park serves as a historic movie set for Pet Sematary because the Antiquities Act protects it from development.
 The 1906 Act gives the president the right to create national monuments from federal lands, and Pet Sematary is one of a number of blockbuster movies shot on land protected by the Act.